Meet the Forgers

 Maeda was the forger and the stamps were sold by the publishing firm of Kamigata-ya (Kamigata Company)

 Ron Casey points out that there was no forger named Kamigata and that this name was used by the ISJP in its Monograph 17 to identify a group of forgeries that were being sold by the Kamigataya (Kamigata company).
 A forger by the name of Maeda Kihei was responsible for all the forgeries previously attributed to Kamigata.
-The Kamigataya was a Tokyo stamp dealer and bookseller who, in the early 1890’s, sold forgeries of Japan, China, Shanghai, Taiwan and Korea that were prepared to order.
+The Kamigataya was a Tokyo stamp- and book-business that, in the early 1890’s, sold forgeries of Japan, China, Shanghai, Taiwan and Korea that were prepared to order.
 Many of the forgeries range from relatively crude early productions to more sophisticated later imitations.
 There is some evidence that Maeda Kihei was an owner of Kamigataya.

 This study redesignates all the Japanese forgeries previously attributed to Kamigata to Maeda forgeries.
 The imitations the Kamigataya sold included the Dragon, Cherry Blossoms and Old Koban issues of 1871-1879.
 At least one cancellation type used on these Dragon stamps was also used by Wada, Kotaro.
 This implies a link between the two.
 By 1902 the Kamigataya was offering a wide variety of “tourist sheets” of countries other than Japan.
 While it was often believed that forgeries sold by the Kamigataya of other countries of the world as well as those of Japan were the work of others, the forgeries sold certainly rates this firm as one of the most prolific of stamp forgery distributors on a worldwide basis.